Seafarers and OFWs are modern day heroes. Our remittances help not only our family but country as well.

 13. Seafarer’s Upgrading Program (SUP)

-As a seafarer myself, training is one of the most expensive part of being a seaman.
+As a seafarer myself, training is one of the most expensive parts of being a seaman.
 However, continuous employment means continuous training.

 The Seafarer’s Upgrading Program is basically a Php7,500.00 cash grant for seafarer’s training.